-New York Road Runners events are organized and directed under USA Track & Field (“USATF”) rules and regulations.
-Entrants must also comply with City of New York Parks & Recreation and NYRR rules and regulations.
+New York Road Runners ("NYRR") events are organized and directed under USA Track & Field (“USATF”) rules and regulations.
+Entrants must also comply with applicable city, state, and federal laws (City of New York Parks & Recreation and NYRR rules and regulations).

 Event Officials: All participants must follow the instructions of event officials, which includes NYRR staff and/or volunteers.
 Participants must retire at once from the race if ordered to do so by event officials, medical staff, or any governmental authority, including firefighters and police officers.

 Sportsmanship: Any participant who conducts him- or herself in an unsportsmanlike manner or who exhibits offensive behavior or language to event officials, NYRR staff, and/or volunteers may be disqualified.
 Unsportsmanlike conduct includes, without limitation, the provision of false or misleading information on an event application.

 Event Application: All participants must provide accurate information, including age, gender, and emergency contact information, when completing the event application.
 A participant may not change or add a team affiliation after an event has started.
 Rules governing club teams can be found at NYRR’s website.

 Race Number/Bib: Your official participant bib, which displays your race number, must be fully visible at all times and worn on the front of your torso on your outermost garment.
 The timing device (B-Tag) is attached to the back of your bib.
 To ensure an accurate time, do not fold or wrinkle the bib or cover it with a jacket, runner belt, water bottle, or any other item.
 Participants who run the race without their bib properly attached and displayed may not have their finish time and split times recorded, may not be listed in the results, and/or may not receive credit for finishing the race.
 If your bib is lost on the course, please report it to an event official immediately after the race.
 Race credit may be provided after verification that your time was recorded at the start and that you completed the race.